 We deliver learning for all of the areas through purposeful play and learning experiences with a balance of adult-led and child-initiated activities.
-This includes whole group work, small group work and carefully planned independent activities for children to engage with the topic that is being taught in that half term.
+This includes whole group work, small group work and carefully planned independent activities for children to engage with the units of learning that is being taught in that half term.